-The secret ingredient behind the Mediterranean diet
+The secret ingredient in the Mediterranean diet

 The Molise researchers may need only to look at a 2014 study that may have unearthed a "secret ingredient" that gives the Mediterranean diet such a powerful effect on health and longevity.
 When the unsaturated fat in olive oil meets the naturally occurring nitrates that many Mediterranean vegetables (such as tomatoes, eggplant, garlic and leafy greens) are rich in, a special kind of molecule is produced called nitro fatty acids.

 Lowering heart disease risk may not be the only thing the diet's good for, either.
-A 2017 study published in the journal Neurology shows that the Mediterranean diet also helps with brain health.
+New research presented at the 2017 Alzheimer's Association International conference found healthy older adults who followed the Mediterranean lowered their risk of dementia by 30 to 35 percent.
+And a 2017 study published in the journal Neurology shows that the Mediterranean diet helps with brain health.

 Researchers followed the eating habits of 967 Scots around the age of 70 who showed no signs of dementia for three years.
 MRIs were conducted on 562 to measure brain volume at the start of the study, with 401 of them receiving another brain scan at the end of the study.
 Scans were compared to how closely the participants followed the diet, and researchers found that those who didn't stick to the diet showed a higher loss of total brain volume over three years than those who did.
 The results remained the same when researchers accounted for other facts such as education, age and blood pressure.